jantman/blog/content/2016/01/raspberry-pi-security-system.md

 Slug: raspberry-pi-security-system
 Summary: A Raspberry Pi and webcam security system.

+<div class="alert alert-warning" role="alert"><strong>Notice/Disclaimer:</strong> The information I provide on home automation/security and surveillance is based on what I've set up for myself based on a balance of cost, ease of use, and security, and should be considered for hobby purposes only.
+My current system and code has grown organically over time and is not how I'd approach this if I started over from scratch.
+My code and system has a few obvious vulnerabilities and probably some non-obvious ones as well; I humbly but sincerely ask that you do not attempt to exploit these.
+I highly recommend that anyone implementing a similar system - especially if you also publish the details of it - have undocumented backup systems/devices.
+Finally, the systems that I describe are intended to provide some protection against or notification of crimes of opportunity, not targeted attacks.
+Please keep in mind that none of this is intended to protect against someone who targets <em>me</em> specifically (and takes the time to research me) as opposed to my home at random.</div>

 It seems that crime is on the rise in the area where I live, and in my "gated" (when they actually close) apartment complex.
 I'm going out of town for a while to visit family, and was a bit wary of leaving my apartment - and all of my posessions, and most importantly my cats, unattended for too long.
 I'm having